Contraceptive Drugs And Devices Market Size and Share

 Geography Analysis

-North America benefits from strong reimbursement, with USD 390 million Title X funding in 2025 and OTC Opill availability that removes prescription hurdles.
+North America benefits from substantial reimbursement, with USD 390 million Title X funding in 2025 and OTC Opill availability that removes prescription hurdles.
 Nonetheless, initiatives such as Project 2025 threaten to curtail free emergency contraception for 48 million women, creating policy uncertainty.

 Europe’s mature market posts steady growth amid varied method mixes; hormonal usage ranges from 28% in southern to 54% in northern states.
 EMA approvals of three formulations in 2024 sustain product refresh cycles.